mcchannigan/react-help-screen/src/assets/admin.md

 The search form allows you to locate specific requests.

-* Last Name
-    The last name of the employer who made the request, as entered on their profile.
+* __Last Name:__ The last name of the employer who made the request, as entered on their profile.
-* First Name
-    The first name of the employer who made the request, as entered on their profile.
+* __First Name:__ The first name of the employer who made the request, as entered on their profile.
-* Company
-    The company name of the employer who made the request, as entered on their profile.
+* __Company:__ The company name of the employer who made the request, as entered on their profile.
-* From, To
-    Specifies a date range to filter.
+* __From, To:__ Specifies a date range to filter.
 This date range is checked against the preferred date entered on the request.
-* Type
-    The request type (On-Campus Interviews, Information Session, or Information Table).
+* __Type:__ The request type (On-Campus Interviews, Information Session, or Information Table).
-* Status
-    The current status of the request.
+* __Status:__ The current status of the request.
-* No-Show
-    Whether or not the request was marked as a no-show.
+* __No-Show:__ Whether or not the request was marked as a no-show.
-* Parking Requested
-    Whether or not the request included a parking request.
+* __Parking Requested :__ Whether or not the request included a parking request.

 ## OCR Coordinator